Home > HVAC > Air Conditioners

 Warranty

 If your cooling system is covered under a manufacturer’s warranty, you won’t have to pay for replacement components (assuming it qualifies as a warranty repair).
-However, most AC manufacturers’ warranties don’t cover the labor costs involved with AC repair.
+However, most AC manufacturer warranties don’t cover the labor costs involved with AC repair.

-Professional vs. DIY HVAC Tune-up
+Professional Vs. DIY HVAC Tune-Up

-Doing an HVAC Tune-up Yourself
+Doing an HVAC Tune-Up Yourself

 Completing your HVAC tune-up yourself is an option to save money on the service appointment cost.
-However, it’s generally not a good idea, as AC unit tune-ups can be complicated — especially if you don’t know what you’re doing.
+However, it’s generally not a good idea, as AC unit tune-ups can be complicated—especially if you don’t know what you’re doing.
 For example, if your system needs a recharge, you must hire a professional to handle the process.

-Hiring a Professional for an HVAC Tune-up
+Hiring a Professional for an HVAC Tune-Up

 1. Research HVAC professionals near you: Do a quick search to find experts in your area that offer tune-up services.